 Perkins, Tom, “Boston bans artificial turf in parks due to toxic ‘forever chemicals,’” The Guardian, Sept 30, 2022.

-Chemicals of concern
+Chemicals of Concern

-Celeiro, M. D. Armada, N. Ratola, T. Dagnac, J. DeBoer, M. Llompart, “Evaluation of chemicals of environmental concern in crumb rubber and water leachates from several types of synthetic turf football pitches,” Chemosphere vol 270, May 2021.
+Celeiro, M. D. Armada, N. Ratola, T. Dagnac, J. DeBoer, M. Llompart, “Evaluation of chemicals of environmental concern in crumb rubber and water leachates from several types of synthetic turf football pitches,” Chemosphere Vol 270, May 2021.

 Murphy, Maire and Genoa Warner, “Health impacts of artificial turf: toxicity studies, challenges, and future directions,” Environmental Pollution Oct 1, 2022.

-Celeiro, Maria, Thierry Dagnac, Maria Llompart, “Determination of priority and other hazardous substances in football fields of synthetic turf by gas chromatography- mass spectrometry: a health and environmental concern,” Chemosphere vol 195, March 2018, p 201-211.
+Celeiro, Maria, Thierry Dagnac, Maria Llompart, “Determination of priority and other hazardous substances in football fields of synthetic turf by gas chromatography- mass spectrometry: a health and environmental concern,” Chemosphere vol 195, March 2018, pp 201-211.

 Harari, Homero, Sc.
 D., Mount Sinai Icahn School of Medicine, “Artificial turf and your health,” podcast May 20, 2024.